Ever wanted to feel like a jet-setting world traveller from the 1980s? Your time is now.

 All the usual features of a good digital watch are present including a stopwatch function, countdown timer, 5 adjustable alarms, perpetual calendar and adjustable 12/24 hour time display.
 It is labelled simply as ‘water resistant’, which means it will be splash resistant but offer no further resistant.
 Keep it away from water.

-One cool advantage of this watch over the lower tier pieces is the world time function.
-This allows you to set your own city code as one of four time zones (even little old Adelaide is on the list!), in addition to cycling through the time in London, Paris and New York.
+The world time function allows you to set your closest major city as one of four time zones (even little old Adelaide is on the list!), in addition to cycling through the time in London, Paris and New York.
 There are 48 major cities listed and there is functionality for the respective daylight savings adjustments of each time zone.
 Strap it to your wrist and feel that jet-setter vibe come over you!

 What’s the Choice of Colour Combinations?

 The A500 is available in 4 different colour combinations, with silver and gold base tones: